ElazarK/content-docs/playbooks/Process_Email_Add_custom_fields.md

-Process email - Add email data to a phishing incident's custom fields
+Processes emails and adds email data to a phishing incident's custom fields

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.